Nine Rings C89

 Could it be that what the captain said about the ship hitting something… was actually a submerged snake nest?

 Before I could turn, a huge splash erupted right beside me.
-I turned around, only to be blinded by a headlamp shining directly into my eyes.
+I looked back, only to be blinded by a headlamp shining directly into my eyes.
 I lost my balance and went under again, choking on more water.
 I was so startled I nearly passed out.

 He Yu grabbed me with one hand and hauled me up.
 Only then did I see what had burst out of the water.